STK9180 – Confidence distributions

 For information about the potential partial overlap with other courses, contact the Department.

 2 + 1 lectures/exercises per week.

-One project assignment and four hours written exam.
-Final mark based on project assignment and written examination at the end of the semester.
+1 project assignment and a 4-hour written examination.
+Final mark based on both the project assignment and final written examination.

 Examination support material

 Written examination: Each student may bring 1 hand-written sheet of paper.